ommmm/ikewai-data/README.md

 **2. OBSERVATIONS**

 **Units** should be indicated in each column heading with a measurement.
 The regular guidance with column headers applies here.
 In writing units, do not include any special characters including slashes, parentheses, commas or spaces.
 Underscores and dashes are allowed.
    Example: header **SpCond_uS_cm** for Specific Conductance in microSiemens per centimeter.
-The standard substitution for “micro” is “u” to avoid using the Greek symbol “mu” (μ), a special character.
+The standard substitution for “micro” is “u” to avoid using special characters, in this case the Greek symbol “mu” (μ).

 **Use NA** (not n.a. or na or N/A) to indicate data not acquired.
 A blank cell implies that an entry is still to be filled in.
 Programs like R have simple commands to disregard NA (treating them as blank or missing rather than zero during analysis), so NA is the most widely used for uniformity and consistency.